BcryptNet/bcrypt.net/readme.md

 var validatePassword = BCrypt.EnhancedVerify(myPassword, enhancedHashPassword, hashType:HashType.SHA384);
 ```

-_Why SHA384?_ It's a good balance of performance, security, collision protection and is the only version that wasnt vulnerable to length extension attacks https://blog.skullsecurity.org/2012/everything-you-need-to-know-about-hash-length-extension-attacks .
+_Why SHA384?_ It's a good balance of performance, security, collision protection and is the only version that wasn't vulnerable to length extension attacks https://blog.skullsecurity.org/2012/everything-you-need-to-know-about-hash-length-extension-attacks .

 _Should I use Enhanced Entropy?_ You lose nothing by using it